Table of Contents

 NGF is produced in the hippocampus throughout life.
 Modulating cholinergic receptors and neuroplasticity.[i]
 And is essential for learning.

-Lion’s Mane, like other medicinal mushrooms, contain high amounts of the antioxidant beta-glucoxylan and four other polysaccharides and polypeptides.
+Lion’s Mane, like other medicinal mushrooms, contains high amounts of the antioxidant beta-glucoxylan, as well as four other polysaccharides and polypeptides.
 Having a significant impact on enhancing your immune system.
 And decreasing tumor growth.

-Lion’s Mane has also been studied in reducing amyloid plaques.
+Lion’s Mane has also been studied for its potential to reduce amyloid plaques.
 These clumps of beta-amyloid proteins block signals between neurons.
-And are implicated in Alzheimer’s and other neurodegenerative diseases.
+They are implicated in Alzheimer’s and other neurodegenerative diseases.

 Here we’re talking about Lion’s Mane Mushroom and its effects on brain health and chemistry.